 - helping ensure that important cultural and family information is maintained

-The Department of Family and Community Services (formerly Department of Community Services) is the NSW Government Department with responsibility for child welfare and protection.
+The Department of Communities and Justice or DCJ (formerly the Department of Family and Community Services or FACS, before that Department of Community Services or DOCS) is the NSW Government Department with responsibility for child welfare and protection.
 The Department has the authority to remove children at risk of harm into foster care.
-FACS then passes the management of foster care placements to NGO Agencies like Stretch-A-Family.
+DCJ then passes the management of foster care placements to NGO Agencies like Stretch-A-Family.

 Foster care is family-based care provided to children and young people up to 18 years of age who are temporarily or permanently unable to live with their families of origin.
 Foster care is arranged by a government department or not-for-profit agency, who supervise the placement, pay allowances to foster carers and provide ongoing support and training to the foster carer.
 For a child to enter foster care, a court order must have been given, stating they are unable to live with their biological parents, and outlining how long that will be for.